nifferdil/JavaScript-To-Do-List/README.md

 ## Description

-Enter places that you have been.
-Each place can include a couple different properties, such as location, landmarks, time of year, notes, etc. Those properties are displayed when a user clicks on each place.
+Add tasks and mark them complete by adding them to a "completed" list.

 ## Setup

 * Clone this repository.
 * Open the index.html file in your browser.
-* Start adding contacts via forms provided.
+* Start adding input via forms provided.

 ## Technologies Used